shtolik/cwac-cam2/docs/Permissions.md

 ## Android 6.0 Runtime Permissions

-On Android 6.0, all three of the permissions listed above are considered `dangerous` permissions and therefore are subject to the new runtime permission system.
+On Android 6.0+, all three of the permissions listed above are considered `dangerous` permissions and therefore are subject to the new runtime permission system.
 That means that not only do you need the `<uses-permission>` element in the manifest for the permission, but you need to ask the user for the permission at runtime, until the user grants it (or tells you to stop asking).

+By default, the library will not request these runtime permissions.
-The library will handle some bare-bones work related to this, asking the user for `CAMERA` and `RECORD_AUDIO`.
-However, really, this logic should be in the app, not the library, as you will need to deal with the cases where the user declines the permission (the library just finishes its activity and returns control to you).
+This logic should be in the app, not the library, as you will need to deal with the cases where the user declines the permission.
+The library will check to see if the permissions have been granted, and if they have not, the library will fail quickly.

+If you *really* want the library to handle these permissions, call `requestPermissions()` on the `IntentBuilder` that you are using.
+In that case, the library will handle some bare-bones work related to this, asking the user for `CAMERA` and `RECORD_AUDIO`.

 This documentation is not designed to provide complete instructions for using the runtime permission system.
 Please refer to